And these nine will. And look gorgeous doing it.

-Just like with floors, glazed ceramic tile is great for a backsplash, but if you can afford a small splurge, choosing porcelain here is a wise choice — because it is the toughest surface.
+Just like with floors, glazed ceramic tile is great for a backsplash.
+But if you can afford a small splurge, choosing porcelain here is wise — because it is the toughest surface.

-And your backsplash does take a beating — from splattered bits of tomato sauce to bits of cookie dough; it’s where grease splatters the most.
+And your backsplash does take a beating — from splashes of tomato sauce to bits of cookie dough.
+It's where grease splatters the most.
 All that gunk will simply wipe off.
-The tiles also don’t need to be sealed — ever — and they aren’t brittle like glass tiles, so they’re practically impossible to chip.
+The tiles also don't need to be sealed — ever — and they aren't brittle like glass tiles.
+So, they're practically impossible to chip.